C-Chads/tinygl/README.md

 * Lit triangles will use the current material properties, even if they are textured.
 If the diffuse color is black, then your textured triangles will appear black.

-* Lit textured triangles are smoothly shaded, irrespective of glShadeModel (Untextured triangles do not have this bug)

 * the X dimension of the rendering window with must be a multiple of 4.

 * Line rendering is not blended